 External Email: We want to send an email to CCPI customers, letting them know they now have access to the Card Layout in Bid Center.

-Feature Overview: Card Layout is a new way to view your bid pipeline within Bid Center.
-Card Layout allows you to easily move projects from one stage to the other and the larger project display provides more information for your team at a glance.
+Feature Overview: Card Layout is a new, virtual bid board, enabling you to easily and quickly view and manage your bid pipeline workflow within ConstructConnect’s Bid Center.

 Value Props:

-Easy to move projects around the Bid Center interface, making status updates simple.
+Card Layout enables you to organize and prioritize your projects according to bid date, match score, trades required or other key project criteria.

-More information at a glance makes your bid board easier to read and understand for all members of your team
+Card Layout’s larger display provides your team with detailed project information at-a-glance, making your bid board easier to read and understand.

-Margie: What else was included in internal release notes?
+Card Layout’s simple drag-and-drop functionality lets you quickly move projects from one stage to the other so that you can focus on on the most high-value projects for your business.

 Collateral:

 Image where this can be found in Bid Center